-Size number [IMAGE: project_size_symbol] indicates the size of the project.
+Size number indicates the size of the project.
 The size of the project refers to the amount of project tokens (1-5) you need in planning the project.
 Note that the size of the project does not affect the planning cost (1€) of the project.
+ELIGIBLE PLACE Place the project header next to the game board, to indicate where you want to plan the project.
+Then place the tokens planning side up onto the nature tiles, starting with the one next to the project header.
+All the nature tiles must be eligible for a project before you place the tokens on them.